Zanzibar, Arusha, Lake Manyara National Park, Tarangire National Park, Olduvai Gorge, Ngorongoro Crater, Serengeti, Bwejuu – Paje Beach

 Day 9 - 12

 After seven days on safari, the final part of your vacation reveals another of Tanzania's unique wonders.
 For over 1,000 years Zanzibar has ignited the imagination of travelers.
-Pristine white sand is surrounded by turquoise Indian Ocean waters, and it's fringed by postcard perfect palm trees.
+Pristine white sand is surrounded by the turquoise waters of the Indian Ocean, fringed by postcard perfect palm trees.
 The island offers a soporific loop of beach perfection, the gentle waves and mellow atmosphere enough to lull anyone into hibernation.
 Time becomes irrelevant as you settle into Zanzibar's beachside rhythm, each day offering a slow blend of relaxing, swimming, reading, and indulging in your sumptuous surroundings.

-You'll fly from the Serengeti to Zanzibar, where you'll be met and driven to the Baraza Zanzibar.
-You'll be staying on the quiet Bwejuu- Paje Beach, a strip of sand that Conde Nest Traveler Magazine named as one of top thirty beaches in the world.
-Your five night stay is on an all-inclusive basis in the luxuriant Sultan’s two-bedroom villa.
+You'll fly from the Serengeti to Zanzibar, where you'll be met and driven to your luxurious accommodations.
+You will be staying on the quiet Bwejuu- Paje Beach, a strip of sand that Conde Nest Traveler Magazine named as one of top thirty beaches in the world.
+Your five night stay is on an all-inclusive basis in a villa.
 Decorated in a boutique style that evokes Zanzibar's rich heritage, your villa and resort offers unrivaled levels of intimacy and exclusivity on the island.
 Your 193 square meter villa has a large private terrace and plunge pool as well as two bathrooms and a large living area.

 On Zanzibar Island it's easy to unwind and do nothing.
 But this island has fascinated visitors for more reasons than just the beach.
 Out in the ocean, beneath the water, a tropical collection of fish dance for anybody out snorkeling or diving.
 Pungent smells take people on a fragrant journey through the island's unique spice farms.
 Prison Island doesn't sound appealing.
 It was once used to house rebellious slaves and witnessing the remains of the prison is both poignant and harrowing.
 But the main attraction today is the endangered Albadra giant tortoises that wander along the sand.